Volunteer in Kenya

 Teaching - Mombasa

-The aim of the Teaching project in Mombasa is to help increase access to education within community schools in Bamburi and Likoni.
+The aim of the Teaching project in Mombasa is to help increase access to education within community schools in Likoni and Ukunda.

 This project is well suited to aspiring teachers, as well as volunteers with a keen interest in teaching and education.